-Here are the four best Christmas markets to visit in London this year
+Here are the four best Christmas markets to visit in London in 2025

 The most wonderful time of the year is here

 Winter in London has well and truly struck, but that’s no excuse to lock yourself inside and hibernate this season.
-With the holidays coming up, London gets ready for the 4pm sunsets and the chilly weather with its beautiful light displays and plenty of spots to enjoy a cheeky hot chocolate.
+With the holidays almost upon us, the city is getting ready for 4pm sunsets and chilly weather, but it still boasts beautiful light displays and plenty of spots to enjoy a cheeky hot chocolate.

-If you’re looking to find something to do in-between classes or just a festive activity to do with your flatmates, then you’ve come to the right place.
+If you’re looking to find something to do in between classes or just after a festive activity for you and your flatmates, then you’ve come to the right place.

-So, here are the four best Christmas markets in London to visit around King’s.
+Here are the four best Christmas markets in London in 2025 to visit, all close to King’s.

 Trafalgar Square